 Interested students enrolled at Harvard Law School should apply to the joint JD/MPH program during the fall of their first year at HLS.
 The Harvard Chan School's application deadline for JD/MPH applicants is December 1st.
-(However, JD/MPH applicants who are unable to meet the December 1st deadline may apply late by contacting the Admissions Office at admissions@hsph.harvard.edu.
-The late application deadline is January 15th.)

 HARVARD T.H.
 CHAN SCHOOL OF PUBLIC HEALTH APPLICATION PROCESS